 Family trip – discover culture, mountains and beach

 What could be more fun than discovering a new country together, with exciting adventures for both children and their parents?
 Our family trip will take you on a tour in beautiful Morocco.
 Combining the Moroccan culture and outdoor time in the mountains and relax time at the beach.
-We will hike with mules through the Atlas Mountains, we will discover the old, mysterious souks and see some real snake-charmers at the famous Djnaa El-Fnaa square in Marrakech.
-Maybe your parent will even allow you to do the bargaining for your own souvernir.
-And don’t forget a camel ride and some relaxing at the beach.
+We will hike with mules through the Atlas Mountains, we will discover the old, mysterious souks and see some real snake-charmers at the famous Djemma El-Fnaa square in Marrakech.
+Maybe your parent will even allow you to do the bargaining for your own souvenir.
+And don’t forget a camel ride and some relaxing on the beach.
 Our family trip is the perfect way to discover culture, the mountains and relax at the beach together with your family.
 It will offer you all that and more!

 - Relaxing level to discover culture, mountains and beach

 - Fun way for kids to experience a different culture, with a very child-friendly guide

 - Including camel-ride at the beach

 - Including city tours in Essaouira and Marrakech